General Information on Packback’s Accessibility

-Packback is successfully used by over 200,000 students per semester, including many students with disabilities (who rely on a wide variety of assistive technologies).
+Packback is successfully used by about 500,000 students per year, including many students with disabilities who rely on a wide variety of assistive technologies.
 If an issue is ever found that prevents a student with a disability from using the Packback Questions it is company policy to fix it as our highest priority.

 In what ways is the Packback product accessible to people with disabilities?

 Packback develops our product in accordance with the recommendations of the WCAG Level AA guidelines.
 A few examples of what those considerations look like in practice on our application include:

 - We use aria labels and announce features to ensure that screen readers convey necessary information to blind users.

 - We use colored text of appropriate WCAG contrast for low vision users

 - We never use explicit audio cues as a means to convey information.